codsen/codsen.com/src/os/check-types-mini.md

 ## Idea

-Imagine you have a library where you let users set the options object which comes as one of the input arguments.
+Imagine you have a library where you let users set the options object, which comes as one of the input arguments.

 Here's a challenge: how do you check (and throw) errors easily, when users set your options to wrong things?